Maine School Counselor Certification

 Maine School Counselor Certification Through Reciprocity

-• Official transcripts from all colleges/universities you have attended, including transfer credits that led to earned degree
+• Official transcripts from all colleges and universities you’ve attended, including transfer credits that led to your earned degree

-• Copies of current, valid out-of-state certifications/licenses
+• Copies of your current, valid out-of-state certifications or licenses

 Maine School Counseling Certification Resources